-- There are still officials who show little interest in the project and this affects its speedy execution - Reporting is still a challenge, particularly errors on data strings - Not all the required sub-systems are procured and/or integrated to the Solar System.
+- There are still officials who show little interest in the project and this affects its speedy execution - Reporting is still a challenge, particularly errors on cash flow data strings - · The steering committee is not fully functional since implementation of mSCOA - Not all the required sub-systems are procured and/or integrated to the Solar System.

-9.2.
+9.12.
 Financial Viability Challenges

-- IT related issues - Shortage of staff - Declining collection rate - Limited revenue sources - Disclaimer audit opinion for the 2016/2017 financial year - Poor budget management - Inaccurate indigent register - Over-charging on services rendered by suppliers - Noncompliance with legislation and budget related policies - Demand on service delivery without adequate funding - Supply chain management (overpricing by SMME's) - Unproductive personnel/ Outsourcing of services
+- IT related issues

+- Shortage of staff

+- Declining collection rate

+- Limited revenue sources

+- Disclaimer audit opinion for the 2014/2015 financial year

+- Poor budget management

+- Inaccurate indigent register

+- Over-charging on services rendered by suppliers

+- Noncompliance with legislation and budget related policies

+- Demand on service delivery without adequate funding

+- Supply chain management (overpricing by SMME's)

+- Outsourcing of services

-CHAPTER TEN: GOOD GOVERNANCE & PUBLIC PARTICIPATION
+10. CHAPTER TEN: GOOD GOVERNANCE & PUBLIC PARTICIPATION